Lunchtime workshops

 Director, Arjo MOVE Programme, UK

-Sara has worked in a manual handling advisory role since 1995, employed initially as a specialist occupational therapist for home care during the mid-1990s she was then employed as a manual handling advisor within a local authority until starting her own business as a freelance manual handling advisor and educator in 1997.
+Sara has worked in a manual handling advisory role since 1995.
+Employed initially as a specialist occupational therapist for home care during the mid-1990s, she was then employed as a manual handling advisor within a local authority until starting her own business as a freelance manual handling advisor and educator in 1997.

-In 2005 she was a co-author of the 5th Edition to the Guide to the Handling of People (2005) and author of the College of Occupational Therapy Manual Handling Guidelines in 2006.
-She was involved with the review of the 6th Edition to the Guide to the Handling of People and wrote the College of Occupational Therapy introduction for the 6th Edition.
-Sara has presented at many international and national safe patient handling conferences over the years.Sara has been employed at Arjo since 2004 and now is the global mobility outcomes director, leading in the strategic development of outcome programmes and assessment tools for the business and clinicians.
+In 2005 she was a co-author of the 5th Edition to the 'Guide to the Handling of People' and author of the Royal College of Occupational Therapists manual handling guidelines in 2006.
+She was involved with the review of the 6th Edition to the 'Guide to the Handling of People' and wrote the Royal College of Occupational Therapists introduction for the 6th Edition.
+Sara has presented at many international and national safe patient handling conferences over the years.
+She has been employed at Arjo since 2004 and now is the Global mobility outcomes director, leading in the strategic development of outcome programmes and assessment tools for the business and clinicians.

 Hans Lingegård